tjaffri/ml-dev-pc-setup/README.md

 }
 ```

 > **Note**: As you use vscode, if you get error messages stating that pylint (code linter) or autopep8 (code formatter) is not installed, or get other problems related to importing modules make sure you have set the environment in vscode to python3.
-Look on the bottom left edge of the IDE window to select the environment.
+Look on the bottom left edge of the IDE to select the environment.
+If these issues persist, make sure your current conda environment has these packages installed, e.g. type ``conda install pylint`` or ``pip install --upgrade autopep8`` after activating the environment you are using (see section below on managing environments).

 # 4. Configure NVIDIA GPU
 Assuming you have a compatible NVIDIA GPU, follow the instructions [here](https://www.tensorflow.org/install/install_windows#requirements_to_run_tensorflow_with_gpu_support) to configure it.
 Here are some additional notes on setup:

 1. You can download Visual Studio 2017 Community Edition for free [here](visualstudio.com/downloads).
-2. During setup, select the Desktop development with C++ workload to install the appropriate compiler.
+2. During setup, select the "Desktop development with C++" workload to install the appropriate compiler.
 3. **Important:** CUDA 9.1 is not compatible with Tensorflow 1.5 binaries at the time of writing (you can compile from sources and that should work).
 So be careful what version of CUDA you install.
 See [here](https://github.com/tensorflow/tensorflow/releases) to check the current release of tensorflow... version 1.6 (when released) should be compatible with CUDA 9.1 but till then install CUDA 9.0 from [here](https://developer.nvidia.com/cuda-90-download-archive).
 4. When installing the CUDA tools per the instructions in the link above, make sure you install the base installer as well as any patches available.
 5. When building the deviceQuery and bandwidthTest applications per CUDA tools setup documentation, you may need to retarget the solution to your current Windows SDK version to build successfully.
 The pre-built binaries referenced in the docs may not be available depending on the version of CUDA you download.